-My first ever kayaking trip took place in Clayoquot Sound, on the remote west coast of Vancouver Island.
+Kayaking Clayoquot Sound, on the remote west coast of Vancouver Island was my first ever sea kayaking adventure.
 That trip was the start of my love affair with the sport.
 Since then I, along with my husband, have done countless kayaking trips, primarily to spots off of Vancouver Island, though we’ve done some inland paddling as well.

-Clayoquot Sound is a remarkable spot for a kayaking trip.
-It’s ruggedly beautiful with classic west coast mountain and ocean scenery plus a number of stunning white sand beaches, though most are accessible via surf landings or a walk across an island.
+In addition the area is home to a number of stunning white sand beaches, though most are accessible via surf landings or a walk across an island.

 It’s also the site of one of the world’s largest temperate rainforests.
 Back in 1993, Clayoquot Sound was the staging ground for the largest-ever act of civil disobedience in Canada.
 Ten thousand protesters from both Europe and North America descended on the Peace Camp – set up to protect the massive trees of Clayoquot Sound.